When you are looking at purchasing a swim spa, you should consider the different costs you will incur and when these costs will take place.

 IMPORTANT: Delivery is NOT installation.
 Delivery gets the swim spa to the street or driveway of the homeowner.
 Installation is what happens AFTER delivery.

 Swim Spa Installation Cost

 Swim spas require a solid, level surface to sit on and an electrical supply line (usually 220 volt, similar to a hot tub).
-Due to their size, electric heat is the most efficient and regularly used to heat swim spas.
+Due to their size, electric heating is the most efficient and regularly used to heat swim spas.

 Cost of Ownership: Maintenance and Repairs

-Systems with poor purification systems will require extra money (and time) spent on chemicals.
+Swim spas with poor purification systems will require extra money (and time) spent on chemicals.
 Specialized filters can be costly.
 And computer control systems can be quite expensive to replace.
-Energy costs can also add up over the years, so a more efficient pump system can make hundreds of dollars of difference over time.
+This is why we make Royal Spa Swim Spas from components that can be found at most pool and spa supply stores.